SPIN-UMass/MassBrowser/doc/ready_to_dev.md

 ## Important files

-The folowing are a few most important files in MassBrowsers, which is a good place to get started:
+The following are a few most important files in MassBrowsers, which is a good place to get started:

 - MassBrowser/app/src/client/boot.js
 - MassBrowser/app/src/client/api.js